Potential Benefits of Applying Extended Reality Solutions to Surgical Stages

 Table of Contents

-Everyday medical institutions admit millions of patients globally, with septicemia, heart failure, osteoarthritis, pneumonia and diabetes mellitus being amongst the most frequent diagnoses in the US.
-Nearly 310 million major surgeries are performed around the globe annually with up to 50 million in the US alone.
-As the World Health Organization (WHO) predicts the fraction of the population at the age of 60 and above to accelerate and make up 2 billion by 2050, there is no doubt that the number of surgical treatments will gradually increase in the next decades.
+Every day, medical institutions admit millions of patients globally, with septicemia, heart failure, osteoarthritis, pneumonia, and diabetes mellitus being among the most frequent diagnoses in the US.
+Nearly 310 million major surgeries are performed around the globe annually, with up to 50 million in the US alone.
+As the World Health Organization (WHO) predicts the fraction of the population at the age of 60 and above to accelerate and make up 2 billion by 2050, there is no doubt that the number of surgical treatments will gradually increase in the following decades.

-While the worldwide market of minimal invasive surgeries is projected to reach $44 billion by 2030, growing from $20.5 billion in 2019, the global general surgery device market is estimated to land at $26.5 billion by 2026.
-Promising an acceleration advanced by technological development, investment into R&D and integration of robotics.
-Despite the devastating impact that the pandemic has had on the healthcare institutions worldwide, Deloitte predicts an opportunity for the whole system rapid recovery, stimulated by the transformation and evolution of digital health technologies.
+While the worldwide market of minimally invasive surgeries is projected to reach $44 billion by 2030, growing from $20.5 billion in 2019, the global general surgery device market is estimated to land at $26.5 billion by 2026.
+Promising an acceleration advanced by technological development, investment into R&D, and integration of robotics.
+Despite the devastating impact that the pandemic has had on healthcare institutions worldwide, Deloitte predicts an opportunity for the whole system’s rapid recovery, stimulated by the transformation and evolution of digital health technologies.

-Extended Reality (XR) technologies like Augmented, Virtual and Mixed Reality (AR, VR & MR) will play a major role in this acceleration, with AR & VR healthcare market alone expected to reach $10.82 billion by 2025.
-With each of the technologies containing their benefits that could make a difference in the healthcare industry.
-The AR capabilities to overlay real-world objects and environments with digital capabilities, VR capabilities to submerges users into interactive virtual environments and MR capabilities that allows to both overlay and interact with digitally enhanced real-world objects and environments.
+Extended Reality (XR) technologies like Augmented, Virtual, and Mixed Reality (AR, VR & MR) will play a significant role in this acceleration, with the AR & VR healthcare market alone expected to reach $10.82 billion by 2025—each of the technologies containing their benefits that could make a difference in the healthcare industry.
+The AR capabilities to overlay real-world objects and environments with digital capabilities, VR capabilities to submerge users into interactive virtual environments, and MR capabilities allow overlay and interact with digitally enhanced real-world objects and environments.

-XR combinations that utilizes several capabilities from each of these technologies can serve as the necessary leverage for the predicted system recovery.
-With that being said you can find out more about each of these technologies and their integration into healthcare in our “How Immersive Technology Could Enhance Healthcare of The Post-Pandemic Reality” article.
+XR combinations that utilize several capabilities from each of these technologies can serve as the necessary leverage for the predicted system recovery.
+With that being said, you can find out more about each of these technologies and their integration into healthcare in our “How Immersive Technology Could Enhance Healthcare of The Post-Pandemic Reality” article.

-Nevertheless, immersive technology is no news in the realm of healthcare and has quite a wide implementation in fields like anesthesiology, neurosurgery, gynecology and rehabilitation, where it is vastly used to enhance training, upskilling, reskilling and education.
-Today, however, we would like to talk about using Extended Reality during different surgical stages, the potential advantages it can deliver for both medical specialists and patients around the globe.
+Nevertheless, immersive technology is no news in healthcare.
+It has quite a comprehensive implementation in fields like anesthesiology, neurosurgery, gynecology, and rehabilitation, where it is vastly used to enhance training, upskilling, reskilling, and education.
+Today, however, we would like to talk about using Extended Reality during different surgical stages and the potential advantages it can deliver for medical specialists and patients around the globe.

-The aging of the population and the potential increase in numbers of patients that require both major and minor surgery will push medical institutions to seek more efficient solutions that can be both cost and time effective.
-This will touch upon surgical planning, preoperative stage, surgery itself as well as postoperative treatment.
-Immersive technology can provide great assistance as well as cover many aspects including advanced visualization, 3D planning, pre-operation process simulation.
-XR can be utilized for both common surgical procedures like appendectomy, carotid endarterectomy, cataract surgery, cesarean section (c-section) and many more.
-As well as highly complex surgeries like craniectomy, spinal osteomyelitis surgery and even oesophagectomy.
+The aging of the population and the potential increase in several patients who require both significant and minor surgery will push medical institutions to seek more efficient solutions that can be both cost and time-effective.
+This will touch upon surgical planning, the preoperative stage, the surgery itself as well as postoperative treatment.
+Immersive technology can significantly assist and cover many aspects, including advanced visualization, 3D planning, and pre-operation process simulation.
+XR can be utilized for standard surgical procedures like appendectomy, carotid endarterectomy, cataract surgery, cesarean section (c-section), and many more.
+As well as highly complex surgeries like craniectomy, spinal osteomyelitis surgery, and even oesophagectomy.

 Benefits of Using XR in Surgery